MV-S2V: Multi-View Subject-Consistent Video Generation: Dataset Construction

 \subsection{Real-world Data Capture}

 To further enhance the photorealism and generalizability of our models, we complement our synthetic dataset with a small-scale real-world dataset.
 In this dataset, videos and multi-view reference images are captured separately for both OC and HOI scenarios.
 This capture process fully decouples the object poses in training video from those in reference images, further mitigate the "copy-paste" effect.
+We use 100 distinct objects, with 5 young Asian females acting in HOI data capture.
 In total, we collect 1,724 and 1,514 training samples for OC and HOI scenarios, respectively.
+Examples of this dataset are shown in Figure \ref{fig:data_real}.